Battle of Krosno

 The Battle of Krosno on December 7, 1655.
 Polish-Lithuanian Commonwealth forces under the command of Gabriel Wojniłłowicz defeated the Swedish forces, supported by their Polish allies under Colonel Aleksander Pracki.
-The battle was regarded as a symbol of Polish resistance to the invaders, as it was first Polish victory since the Swedish invasion of summer 1655.
+The battle was regarded as a symbol of Polish resistance to the Swedes, as it was first Polish victory since the Swedish invasion in the Summer of 1655.

-In November 1655, when Swedish forces reached Krosno, the town opened its gates to the invaders.
+In November 1655, when Swedish forces reached Krosno, the town opened its gates to them.
 The sejmik of the Przemysl Land, which convened here, pledged allegiance to Charles Gustav.
-Soon afterwards, however, residents of Krosno saw the real face of the Swedes, who looted, plundered, murdered people and burned houses.
-Organized by Colonel Gabriel Wojniłłowicz, they renounced their pledge and attacked Swedish garrison, together with their Polish allies.
-Surprised Swedes lost the battle, and the Poles recaptured the town.
-Traitors, together with Pracki, were hanged in the market square, while Wojniłłowicz with his unit headed towards Biecz and Nowy Sącz.
+Soon afterwards, however, the residents of Krosno turned against the Swedes, who looted, plundered, murdered people and burned houses.
+Organized by Colonel Gabriel Wojniłłowicz, they renounced their pledge and attacked the Swedish garrison, together with their Polish allies.
+The surprised Swedes lost the battle, and the Poles recaptured the town.
+The people who had pledged allegiance to Charles, together with Pracki, were hanged in the market square, while Wojniłłowicz with his unit headed towards Biecz and Nowy Sącz.